uio-bmi/IN-BIOSx000/index.md

 Ole-Johan Dahls hus location: <a href='https://goo.gl/maps/b1qoR'>Google maps</a>

+* Shell: room 1456 Informatics building (Ole-Johan Dahls hus)
-* Caml: room 3438 Informatics building (Ole-Johan Dahls hus)
+* Postscript: room 2458 Informatics building (Ole-Johan Dahls hus)
 * Java: room 2423 Informatics building (Ole-Johan Dahls hus)
 * Python: room 2269 Informatics building (Ole-Johan Dahls hus)
-* Postscript: room 2458 Informatics building (Ole-Johan Dahls hus)
-* Prolog: room 2465 Informatics building (Ole-Johan Dahls hus)
-* Shell: room 1456 Informatics building (Ole-Johan Dahls hus)

-Sep 6 (KBH-3203): Kristine Bonnevies hus Seminarrom 3203 location: <a href='https://goo.gl/maps/pLn9cipNMZA2'>Google maps</a>

 **Exam location:**

-Written exam will take place at [Silurveien 2](https://www.uio.no/om/finn-fram/omrader/andre/silurveien/) and NOT at IFI.
+Information regarding written exam will appear here once it is available.

 ## Requirements

+* We recommend that participants should have a basic understanding of molecular biology as provided by an introductory course in bioinformatics, molecular biology, or genetics.

-* No prior background in bioinformatics or computer science is required, however, we expect students to have a basic understanding of the unix shell.
-For this, we organise an **introductory unix course** about a week before the course starts - details will be provided upon acceptance.
-Participants who are familiar with the shell can ask to be exempt for this course day.
+* No formal background in computer science is required, however, students must have a basic understanding of the unix shell.
+Students should take an introductory unix course beforehand if they do not have these skills.
-* All participants should have a basic understanding of molecular biology, at least roughly corresponding to 5-10 university study points in molecular biology, biochemistry, or similar. *If you are uncertain if your biology background is strong enough, please contact the course coordinators (see contact details below) at least three weeks before the start of the course.*

 ## Computers/laptops, internet access, and UiO user account